-Change-in-Control Benefits Under Equity Plan The provisions of the 2015 Plan are summarized below.
+Change-in-Control Benefits Under Equity Plans The provisions of our equity plans applicable to our awards are summarized below.
 Additional details regarding these provisions can be found under "Executive Compensation - Potential Payments Upon Termination or Change in Control - Change-in-Control Provisions Under Equity Plan."

-The 2015 Plan has a "double-trigger"

-change-in-control provision.
-Unless the committee determines otherwise at the time of grant of an award, no acceleration or payment will occur with respect to any outstanding award upon a change in control if the outstanding award is honored, assumed, or replaced with a new right that complies with the requirements of the change-in-control provisions in the 2015 Plan, including providing substantially identical terms and substantially equivalent economic terms.
-Any honored, assumed, or replacement award will be subject to accelerated vesting after the change in control if, within 24 months after the change in control, the individual is terminated by the surviving entity other than for cause (as defined in the plan) or the individual terminates employment for good reason.
+Both plans have a "double-trigger" change-in-control provision.
+Unless the committee determines otherwise at the time of grant of an award, no acceleration or payment will occur with respect to any outstanding award upon a change in control if the outstanding award is honored, assumed, or replaced with a new right that complies with the requirements of the change-in-control provisions in the applicable plan, including providing substantially identical terms and substantially equivalent economic terms.
+Any honored, assumed, or replacement award will be subject to accelerated vesting after the change in control if, within 24 months after the change in control, the individual is terminated by the surviving entity other than for cause (as defined in each plan) or the individual terminates employment for good reason.
 If vesting is accelerated, performance-based awards will be considered to be earned at the higher of target (if applicable) or a multiple based on the level of achievement through the termination date, if determinable.